-The DDS Office of Protective Services (OPS) is a California Peace Officer Standards and Training (POST) participating agency and is audited by POST every training cycle to ensure that law enforcement personnel complete Continuing Professional Training (CPT) and Perishable Skills Training (PST) per 11 CA ADC § 1005 (d).
+The DDS Office of Protective Services (OPS) is a California Peace Officer Standards and Training (POST) participating agency and is audited by POST every training cycle to ensure that law enforcement personnel complete Continuing Professional Training (CPT) and Perishable Skills Training (PST) per 11 CA ADC §1005 (d).
 The current POST two-year training cycle ends December 31, 2024.

-At the end of the first quarter and 1/8 of the POST training cycle in April 2023, zero percent of sworn staff completed the necessary PST and ninety-two percent completed the quarterly CPT requirements.
-Five officers did not complete the required CPT trainings due to being on leave.
+At the end of the first year and a half of the POST training cycle in December 2023, fifty-seven percent of sworn staff completed the necessary PST and ninety-five percent completed the quarterly CPT requirements.
+Six officers did not complete all or some the required CPT trainings due to being on leave.